kanishk-jain-01/tweetwise-ai/memory-bank/progress.md

 ## Next Milestone: MVP Completion

-**Target Date**: 4-6 weeks from now
+**Target Date**: 3-5 weeks from now
 **Key Deliverables**:

-- Functional authentication system
-- Working tweet composition with AI spell checking
+- Fully functional tweet composer with auto-save.
-- Basic three-panel dashboard
-- Draft management functionality
-- Responsive design implementation
+- Real-time AI-powered spell check and grammar suggestions.
+- A complete and responsive dashboard for managing tweets and AI feedback.

 The project is in early stages but has a solid foundation with comprehensive planning and documentation.
 The next phase focuses on implementing core functionality to achieve the MVP milestone.